Top 10 Bluehost Alternatives

 No monthly billing cycles:

 If you read the entire article you know by now that we’re fans of companies that give you as many payment options as possible.
 Unfortunately, Bluehost is a bit limited in that regard.
-The provider doesn’t support monthly billing cycles for its shared hosting plans, which means that you’ll have to commit for at least one year right off the bat.
+The provider doesn’t support monthly billing cycles for its shared hosting plans, which means that you’ll have to commit to at least one year of hosting right off the bat.

 The entry price is a bit misleading: